Design Week 2026: a return to materials, between memory and lightness

 Kitchen Countertops: A Complete Guide to the Most Popular Materials

-When choosing a kitchen countertop, we are often faced with a tough decision.
-The materials for kitchen countertops available on the market offer a vast range of possibilities, each with unique characteristics.
+Kitchen countertops: the materials available on the market offer a wide range of possibilities, each with unique characteristics.
+That’s why choosing the right kitchen worktop can often be a challenging decision.
 From solid wood, laminates, and HPL to stainless steel, quartz, granite, marble, and the latest ceramic materials, the options are nearly endless.
 In this article, we will focus on two highly popular categories: marble, natural stones, and quartz, alongside ceramic materials, exploring their features, advantages, and limitations.

 Natural Materials: Marble and Stones